- NPR Radio Program

 A: Parents and/or guardians may complete the financial sections of the application (Steps 8- 13.)
 All other sections of the application must be completed by the student applicant.

 A: Please visit From the Top Frequently Asked Questions for information on audition recording requirements.

 Q: How many Young Artist Award recipients are selected?

-A: Approximately twenty Young Artist Award recipients will be selected in 2013–2014 from across the country.
+A: Approximately twenty Young Artist Award recipients are selected each year from across the country.
 Read about past Young Artist Award recipients in the Meet the Young Artists page.